-- 180 We compiled NASA Langley Research Center airborne HSRL observations from DISCOVER-AQ campaigns in Maryland-DC (simplied as MD, July 2011), California (CA, January-February 2013), Texas (TX, September 2013), and Colorado (CO, July-August 2014) and the SEAC4RS campaign (carried out by the DIAL/HSRL instrument) over the southeast US in August-September 2013.
-A Haar wavelet algorithm was applied to automatically identify the sharp gradients in aerosol backscatter located at the top of the PBL, where the aerosol backscatter profiles were computed every 0.5 s using a 10 s running average of - the HSRL 532 nm backscatter data (Hair et al., 2008; Scarino et al., 2014).
-We used the "best estimate" field from the HSRL data, which was a combination of the automated Haar wavelet algorithm product and visually inspection of the backscatter image.
-One-minute running mean averages of the "best estimate" HSRL PBLH were used in the intercomparison with other PBLH estimates to further reduce random errors.
-The HSRL data are restricted between 1230 and 1430 LST and the sampling locations are displayed in Fig. 1c.
-The distributions of HSRL PBLH in the five campaigns are shown in the right column of Fig. 3.
+We compiled NASA Langley Research Center airborne HSRL observations from DISCOVER-AQ campaigns in the Maryland-Washington, D.C. area (simplified as MD, July 2011), California (CA, January-February 2013), Texas (TX, September 2013), and Colorado (CO, July-August 2014) and the SEAC4RS campaign (carried out using the differential absorption lidar/High Spectral Resolution Lidar, DIAL/HSRL, instrument) over the southeastern US in August-September 2013.
+A Haar wavelet algorithm was applied to automatically identify the sharp gradients in aerosol backscatter located at the top of the PBL, where the aerosol backscatter profiles were computed every 0.5 s using a 10 s running average of the HSRL 532 nm backscatter data (Hair et al., 2008; Scarino et al., 2014).
+We used the "best estimate" field from the HSRL data, which was a combination of the automated Haar wavelet algorithm product and visual inspection of the backscatter image.
+The 1 min running mean averages of the best estimate HSRL PBLH were used in the intercomparison with other PBLH estimates to further reduce random errors.
+The HSRL data are restricted to between 12:30 and 14:30 LST, and the sampling locations are displayed in Fig. 1c.
+The distributions of the HSRL PBLHs in the five campaigns are shown in Fig. 3f-j.